U.S. bans imports of solar panel material from Chinese company - Up News Info

 The XPCC, a paramilitary organization sent to Xinjiang in the 1950s to build farms and settlements, remains powerful in the region’s energy and agriculture sectors, operating almost like a parallel state.

 Foreign governments and human rights activists say it has been a force in the crackdown and surveillance of Uyghurs in the region, running some detention camps.
 The U.S. Treasury Department last year sanctioned XPCC for “serious rights abuses against ethnic minorities.”
-(Reporting by Karen Freifeld, David Shepardson, Michael Martina and David Brunnstrom; Editing by Howard Goller and Lisa Shumaker)
+(Reporting by Karen Freifeld, David Shepardson, Michael Martina and David Brunnstrom; Additional reporting by Emily Chow in Shanghai and Shivani Singh in Beijing; Editing by Howard Goller, Lisa Shumaker and Richard Pullin)

 Advertisement